kaifansariw/foodify/README.md

 ## 👨‍💻 Developer

-Created with ❤️ by Foodify Team
+Created with ❤️ by @kaifansariw

 ---